HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 {configuration root}/PortalServer/installer/wp.config/config/includes
 ```

-For example, a list on this reference system is located at:
+For example, a list of this reference system is located at:

 ```
 /opt/HCL/PortalServer/installer/wp.config/config/includes